ugurozturk/ListingEverything/Genel-List.md

 ## Watched Asian TV Series
 1. Bubblegum
+1. Goblin
 2. Personel Taste
 3. Train to Busan (2016)
 4. Boys over Flowers
 5. My Boss is a Hero
 6. The Heirs
 7. A Man Called God
+1. Legend of the blue sea

 # Movies